 5. Allow cooling time.
 Let the bread cool in the pan for about 10 minutes on a wire rack.
 Use a butter knife to loosen around the edges and carefully remove it from the pan.
 Cool completely on a cooling rack before slicing.
 Enjoy!

-banana bread batter in a loaf pan and topped with chocolate chips
+Banana bread batter topped with chocolate chips in a loaf pan.

 This chocolate chip banana bread is super simple to make, but here are some tips to make sure it’s perfect every time!